moorepants/dissertation/control.rst

    The upper graph shows the roll and steer angle time histories for a step response roll torque to the Whipple model linearized about the nomimal configuration.
+The lower graph input is for a step input to steer torque.
    The parameters are taken from the rider Charlie on the Rigicl bicycle and the speed is 7 m/s which is within the stable speed range.
-The lower graph input is for a step input to steer torque.

 As expected we see initial undershoot in the steer angle.
-In this case, the initial undershoot is initially departs in the asymptotic direction, but reverses and settles at a negative steer angle.
-This is easily demonstrated while riding a bicycle by placing ones flat open palms on the handlbebar grips.
-By applying a torque intending to turn the handlebars in the positive direction, the handlebars initially go in the correct direction, but once the frame rolls in the negative direction, the steering angle reverses and puts the bicycle into a steady turn with constant steer torque.
+In this case, the initial undershoot is initially departs in the asymptotic direction, but reverses and settles to a negative steer angle.
+This is easily demonstrated while riding a bicycle by placing one's flat open palms on the handlbebar grips.
+By applying a torque intending to turn the handlebars in the positive direction, the handlebars initially go in the correct direction, but once the frame rolls in the negative direction, the steering angle reverses and puts the bicycle into a steady turn in the negative direction.

-If we examine the change in the zeros as a function of forward speed for the steer torque to roll and steer angle transfer functions, we see that the steer angle zeros do not change with respect to speed while the roll angle zeros do increase.
-But more importantly, there is always a right half plane zero in the steer angle transfer function and never one in the roll angle transfer function.
+If we examine the change in the transfer function zeros as a function of forward speed, we see that both the steer angle transfer functions always have a right half plane zero always have a right half plane zero.
+And for :math:`\frac{\delta}{T_\delta}(s)`, the zeros do not change with respect to speed.
+It is also interesting to note that at low speeds both roll angle transfer functions eventually develop right half plane zeros.
+For roll torque, this would mean that at low speeds a positive roll torque step input (i.e from a gust of wind) would cause a positive roll angle initial overshoot with the roll angle settling to a negative value at steady state.
+I've often felt like I fall into the wind on my bicycle and this could confirm it at least for low speeds, but it may be tied more to phenomena associtated with the rider's biomechanical degrees of freedom.

 .. _figZeroWrtSpeed: